-Not all courses are short, however, with some longer, more in-depth tutorials on software available as well.
+However, not all courses are short; there are also a lot of longer, more in-depth tutorials on software available as well.
 The longest I’ve seen is this Adobe Photoshop CC Advanced Training Course, which runs nearly 14 hours long (and is a great course to boot!).

 In addition to creative courses, Skillshare also has a social component, although it isn’t exactly at the level of a social media platform.
 You can share your work with classmates and join “Groups” of people with similar interests.
 I’ll talk more about this aspect later in this guide.

-Skillshare is an American company, and although nowadays its users are spread around the world, nearly all courses are offered in English.
+Skillshare is a North American company, and although nowadays its users are spread all around the world, nearly all courses are featured in English.
 The platform boasts more than 5 million users, most of whom are in the United States.

 How does Skillshare work?

 Skillshare works as an online streaming platform, so you pick the class you want to take and a queue of videos will appear.
 Think of it like an interactive YouTube playlist where someone teaches you how to do something!

 Although classes can be taken on a temporary free trial, you will need to subscribe for a yearly subscription called Skillshare Premium.
 Thanks to a special promotion, you can currently get a full month of Premium for free here.

 As you work your way through a course, you can interact with your teacher and fellow students in the Discussions tab.
-Most teachers provide answers and feedback fairly quickly, but be patient as teaching usually isn’t their full-time job.
+Most instructors provide answers to questions and project feedback fairly quickly, but be patient as teaching usually isn’t their full-time job.

 Once you conclude your final class assignment, you can share it under the Projects & Resources tab.
 There you can like other students’ work, or even follow their profiles to see more!